YevheniiZinych/quiz-builder/README.md

 The backend will be running at default http://localhost:3000

-To /frontend/.env set your database credentials
+To /frontend/.env set your localhost credentials

 - VITE_BASE_URL=your_local_host